Sima Humboldt and Sima Martel

 Sima Menor or Sima Martel is 248 metres deep.

 Both sinkholes are roughly circular in form, but not exactly round.
 The distance between the rims of both sinkholes is approximately 700 m.

-It takes some hundred millions of years and a bit of water…
+It takes some hundred million years and a bit of water…

 Sarisariñama is not the only place having such sinkholes: there are similar formations in nearby tepuis; such as the breathtaking and deeper Sima Aonda on Auyán Tepui.
 Such sinkholes have formed through the following steps:

 - Gradual chemical and mechanical erosion of the hard quartzite along the fissures;